-Whenever you purchase anything (related to the business or project) including other expenses such as pay for boat hire (transportation) or wages (labor) - any time money goes out of someone's wallet for the business or project, we call it an expense.
-It is important to keep a record of expenses to monitor your business.
-Also keep the evidence of expenses for verifying later on the purpose of expense if needed.
+Whenever you purchase anything or pay for boat hire or wages - any time money goes out of your wallet, we call it an expense.
+It is important to keep a record of expenses.
+Also keep the evidence of expenses.

 4.4.2 Evidence of expense